Skip to main content

 A: Supporting documentation includes the following and needs to be relevant to the reason in which the student is requesting an exemption.
 (SEE ABOVE AS WELL FOR MORE DETAILED INFORMATION)

-- A notarized & stamped letter from parent/family member/guardian stating that student lives with them at the address as shown on their official proof of address
+• A notarized & stamped letter from parent or legal guardian stating that student lives with them at the address as shown on their official proof of address

 Q: If I sign a lease agreement for off-campus housing will I be automatically approved for a residency exception?